 IBB labs offer a wide selection of interests including; Automation and Supply Chain Management, Biomaterials, Biophysics, Cancer Biology, Cell Manufacturing, Chemical Biology, Computational Biology and Bioinformatics, Drug Design, Development, Delivery, Evolution, Ecology, and Behavior, Imaging of Living Systems, Immunoengineering, Mechanical Engineering, Medicinal Chemistry, Molecular and Cell Biology, Molecular Evolution, Molecular, Cellular and Tissue Biomechanics, Neuroscience, Pediatrics, Regenerative Medicine, and Systems Biology.

 For more information about applicant criteria, selection timeline, and to submit an online application for the next scholar class, please click here.

-Funding for the Petit Scholars is supported by Atlanta area community members, on-campus research centers, friends of the Petit Institute, and corporate sponsorship.
+Funding for the Petit Scholars is supported by Atlanta area community members, on-campus research centers, friends of IBB, and corporate sponsorship.
 If you are interested in donating to this valuable program, please contact us.